hoysong/hoy_gnl_tester/README.md

-!!THIS TESTER IS FOR MANDATORY ONLY!!
+!!THIS TESTER IS FOR MANDATORY ONLY this tester can't recognise infinite loop. use other tester.
 0. clone this tester repository in your 'get_next_line' project directory
 1. type 'bash launch.sh' to run tester
 2. wait for compile. (tester will make result.txt)